 SAFETY PRECAUTIONS

-KEEP IT AWAY FROM CHILDREN
+KEEP ACID AWAY FROM CHILDREN

-and neutralized with bicarbonate of soda; if bicarbonate of soda is not to hand,
+Burns to skin or clothes should be washed immediately with copious amounts of water and neutralized with bicarbonate of soda; if bicarbonate of soda is not to hand, don't waste time looking for some, just use water.

-In the case of contact with eyes wash with plenty of water, preferably under a tap
+In the case of contact with eyes wash with plenty of water, preferably under a tap for at least ten minutes, and seek medical advice.

 Please treat the acid with great respect, it is a dangerous chemical, treat it as if it were bleach or ammonia or any other corrosive household product, it will cause great damage if spilt on fabric, it can cause serious injury if splashed in the eye.
-But please do not over-react, you would not evacuate the house and call out the army if you spilt a bottle of bleach, similarly there is not need to panic if you spill a bottle of acid, just follow the safety precautions.
+But please do not over-react, you would not evacuate the house and call out the army if you spilt a bottle of bleach, similarly there is no need to panic if you spill a bottle of acid, just follow the safety precautions.
 To put the risk into perspective here are four short 'case histories.'

-A lady appeared at the QUICKTEST stand at an antiques fair.
-She had spilt acid over her hands a few days previously.
-She said, "It's stained my hands yellow and I've tried everything to wash it off and my hands are still yellow, what should I use to clean them?"
+A lady called to say, "I spilt the silver fluid, it stained my hand yellow and won’t wash off."
 She was horrified to learn that the 'yellow stain' was, in fact, a chemical burn and was not going to 'wash off'.
-But she was relieved to hear that the skin would grow back in a few weeks.
+But she was relieved, however, to hear that the skin would grow back over the next few days.
+Had it been the blue acid (that had not been washed off immediately) it may have required hospital treatment.

 Conclusion